-, the next step is understand how proteins and cells interact.
+section, the next step is to understand how proteins and cells interact.
 As discussed before, cells use a process known as receptor mediated endocytosis to gather material from the outside world.
 This can either be food for the cell or signalling proteins to regulate processes within the cell itself.
 Our final goal is to use nano-particles to track such signalling proteins.
-In the nano-particles endocytosis section
+In the nano-particles endocytosis

-we leaned how to stop nano-particles entering cells non-specifically, here we wish learn how to make them interact specifically.
+section we learned how to stop nano-particles entering cells non-specifically, here we wish to learn how to make them interact specifically.
 Again, due to the complexities of biology, we start with a simple system and gradually build up a full picture.
 We are interested in the peptide Somatostatin (SST for short), which does various jobs in the body including regulate blood pressure.
-When an SST molecule comes into contact with a receptor on the cells surface it will bind to it if the receptor is the correct type, i.e. it is a receptor for SST molecules, as depicted in the image.
-This binding event causes a string of massively complex knock on effects within the cell.
-Around the receptor itself other proteins will start to gather and stick to the cell membrane, in combination these will start to build a scaffold like structure.
+When an SST molecule comes into contact with the corresponding receptor on the cells surface it will bind to it, as depicted in the image.
+This binding event causes a string of complex knock-on effects within the cell.
+Around the receptor itself other proteins will start to gather and stick to the cell membrane; in combination these will start to build a scaffold like structure.
 The structure is naturally curved and so as the scaffold grows it will try to form a sphere, the scaffold proteins are stronger than the cell membrane so this process is allowed to continue until the original receptor is sitting within a small bubble on the inside of the cell with the SST molecule that triggered these events on the inside of the bubble, which is known as a vesicle.
 Other proteins will also have been alerted to the presence of the SST molecule and the vesicle will be dragged along filaments within the cell to where it will be processed by yet other proteins.
-Finally the SST molecule will be dismantled and the receptor will be sent back to the membrane of the process to begin again.
+Finally, the SST molecule will be dismantled and the receptor will be sent back to the membrane of the process to begin again.
 While this is complex, the act of triggering the receptor also set off many other sets of protein reactions.
 For example, in the case of SST, the receptor also signalled to other proteins to open tiny gates in the cell membrane that only allow calcium ions through.

 Papers relating to this work: